ngys9919/bells-tgc-ip1/README.md

    4. Scale Control - The scale in metric unit, that is, km
    5. Attribution Control - The attribution for map data, that is, Leaflet / OpenStreetMap

+6. Tooltips - adding custom Bootstrap tooltips at bottom direction for buttons to enhance user experience

 Chart page:
-1. CSS Grid - to layout into header, features, charts and summary
+1. CSS Grid - to layout into header, features, summary, charts and chart-summary

 2. Header -
    1. ChatGPT icon - to goto ChatGPT page